| Program Search |

 |||||||||||||||||||||||

-| Financial Aid | |||||||||||||||||||||||
+Financial Aid | |||||||||||||||||||||||

 Purdue University financial aid may be applied to the costs of studying abroad.
 Students interested in receiving financial aid should

-NOTE: Recipients of certain tuition remission and scholarship programs (those funded by the State of Indiana such as Indiana Top Scholars) should pay careful attention to the regulations for using those benefits for study abroad.
+NOTE: Recipients of certain tuition remission and scholarship programs should pay careful attention to the regulations for using those benefits for study abroad.
 Ask your financial aid advisor about any limitations.
 Click here for a list of scholarships and grants available to assist with the costs of studying overseas. |

 |||||||||||||||||||||||

-| Application Deadlines | |||||||||||||||||||||||
+Application Deadlines | |||||||||||||||||||||||

-For full consideration, students must submit all supporting documents by the dates below.
+For full consideration, students must submit all supporting documents before or by the application deadline.
 Popular programs fill quickly, often before the deadline.
-To insure a place in a program, apply as early.
-As soon as a student submits an on-line application, a My Study Abroad account is created.
-Consult the My Study Abroad page for the specific list of requirements for the chosen program since those can differ slightly from program to program.
-Applicants may also check on the status of their applications.
-After a student is approved for a program, s/he will receive additional information regarding any necessary supplemental paperwork, including any program-specific applications, and confirmation deposits.
+To insure a place in a program, apply early.
+As soon as a student submits an online application, a My Study Abroad account is created.
+Applicants should consult this page often to check on the status of the application.

 |